etnt/ChessTune/README.md

 On a Macbook Pro M1 Max with 64 GB of RAM, training capacity is roughly 11 games per minute.
 For example: 1067 games took 83 minutes to train, and 2924 games took 264 minutes to train.
+To put this in perspective, lichess.org had ~92 millions games played in August 2024; that would take roughtly 16 years to train with this setup... (see: https://database.lichess.org/).

 ## HTTP API